RoonLabs/roon-extension-devialet-phantom-volume/README.md

 Make sure to configure your Phantom (via Spark) to turn on UPnP support (even if it says beta).

-After running this extension and connecting it to your Zone, it will automatically find your Phantoms.
+After running this extension, it will automatically find your Phantoms.

+To use this extension within Roon, go to the Roon zone that is playing to the Phantom, and go to device setup.
+Then change the volume control mechanism to be this extension.